ethereum/EIPs/EIPS/blockhash_refactoring.md

 If `block.number == METROPOLIS_FORK_BLKNUM`, then when processing the block, before processing any transactions set the code of BLOCKHASH_CONTRACT_ADDR to BLOCKHASH_CONTRACT_CODE.

-If `block.number >= METROPOLIS_FORK_BLKNUM`, then when processing a block, before processing any transactions execute a call with the parameters:
+If `block.number >= METROPOLIS_FORK_BLKNUM + 256`, then when processing a block, before processing any transactions execute a call with the parameters:

 * `SENDER`: SUPER_USER
 * `GAS`: 1000000